Do you need to send money overseas?

-- Free ATM withdrawals on the first $250 US dollars monthly.
-You pay a 2% fee on all withdrawals after the first $250 withdrawn.
+- Two free ATM withdrawals of up to $100 US dollars monthly.
+You pay a $1.50 fee on all excess withdrawals.

 - Can use your debit card for online purchases.
-Try to make a purchase in one of the six local bank accounts to avoid conversion fees.
+Try to make a purchase in one of the ten local bank accounts to avoid conversion fees.